one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 Courses can be organized in a variety of ways, taking advantage of various teaching mechanisms, such as:

+* Lc: Class Lecture;
-Lc: Class Lecture;Tut: Class Tutorial,where the instructor explains concepts guiding students through practical exercises;Lab: Group Laboratory, where the students perform homework and/or exercises and/or projects coordinated by the instructor, asking help from the instructor as needed, and receiving if needed also additional material directly from the instructor.IL: Individual Labs, where the students perform exercises and refer to the instructor in person or via electronic media to get support in case of need.
+* Tut: Class Tutorial,where the instructor explains concepts guiding students through practical exercises;
+* Lab: Group Laboratory, where the students perform homework and/or exercises and/or projects coordinated by the instructor, asking help from the instructor as needed, and receiving if needed also additional material directly from the instructor.
+* IL: Individual Labs, where the students perform exercises and refer to the instructor in person or via electronic media to get support in case of need.

 During the first two years of instruction:

-Math and science courses have typically the structure of 2Lc-2Lab-2IL, meaning 2 academic hours per week of class lectures, 2 academic hours of labs, and 2 academic hours of individual labs;Computer science and engineering courses have the structure of 2Lc-2Tut-2Lab, meaning 2 academic hours per week of class lectures, 2 academic hours of class tutorials, and 2 academic hours of labs.
+* Math and science courses have typically the structure of 2Lc-2Lab-2IL, meaning 2 academic hours per week of class lectures, 2 academic hours of labs, and 2 academic hours of individual labs;
+* Computer science and engineering courses have the structure of 2Lc-2Tut-2Lab, meaning 2 academic hours per week of class lectures, 2 academic hours of class tutorials, and 2 academic hours of labs.

 The technical courses have the structure of 2Lc-2Lab-2IL meaning 2 academic hours per week of class lectures, 2 academic hours of labs, and 2 academic hours of individual labs.
 The courses in humanities have the structure of 2Lc-4IL.